hash-bang/Spark-MagicLoad/README.md

 ...
 Magic loader will take care of figuring out what modules to load and attempt to bring them into the mix as needed.

-Even complex relationships like Models calling other models, libraries or helpers will be dealt with.
+Even complex relationships like models calling other models, libraries or helpers will be dealt with.
 You can make as many interconnected relationships as you wish without loading them in your controller.

 Technical info